boot-clj/boot/README.md

 configuration file `~/.boot.edn` in the user's home directory may contain configuration data which is to be included in all builds.

+Options may be passed to the `java` command via the `JVM_OPTS` environment variable.

 ### Middleware

 Individual tasks within the build process are composed of middleware